Links on this page go to external web sites.General | Business | Education | Federal Government | Miscellaneous | New York

 Native American Sites

-Prepared by a librarian at the University of Pittsburgh, this set of Web pages covers a wide range of topics dealing with Native American issues.
+Prepared by a librarian at the University of Pittsburgh, this set of web pages allows viewers to see various personal stories of Native Americans from differing backgrounds.
 Separate pages exist for general Indian-oriented home pages; information on individual native nations; native organizations and urban Indian centers; tribal colleges, native studies programs, and Indian education; languages; the mascot issue; native media (organizations, journals, newspapers, radio and television, powwows and festivals); native music and arts organizations and individuals (singers, drums, artists, performers, celebrities, actors, actresses, storytellers, authors); and native businesses.

 Techniques for Evaluating American Indian Web Sites

-Elaine Cubbins of the University of Arizona has presented these techniques for evaluating American Indian Web sites.
-There are links to sources of books and reference materials as well as clear explanations of the criteria to be used.
+Elaine Cubbins of the University of Arizona has presented these techniques for evaluating American Indian web sites.
+There are links to sources of books and reference materials as clear explanations of the criteria used to compile these techniques

 WWW Internet Bibliographies - American Indians